-Gad’s Hill School offers a broad range of GCSE choices and activities for Year Ten pupils making the transition from Key Stage Three.
+Gad’s Hill School offers a broad range of GCSE choices and activities for Upper 4 (Year 9) pupils making the transition from Key Stage Three.
 Along with sciences, humanities, and languages, we encourage sporting and musical excellence in our learners and support them to achieve their full potential.

 The GCSE years are a challenge for all pupils and our ethos at the school is to support them in their learning, but also to challenge and push them to achieve their best.

 We support this through regular teaching and learning and a constant dialogue with parents about how their child is progressing.
 Because Gad’s Hill School is a close and supporting community, we work very closely with parents to fully address all learning and pastoral needs.

 All Senior School pupils have a dedicated form tutor who will work closely with the Head of the Senior School, the Director of Studies and our Key Stage Four Lead for Standards and Aspirations to monitor and review the progress of each pupil under their care.

 Parental reports are made available throughout the year together with a parental consultation evening for each year group where parents can speak with each subject teacher.